 07 of 16

 This Brooklyn apartment uses a nice, muted shade of orange to fit the colorful tile.
 The subtle shades of orange and yellow work together to give this bathroom a sense of cheery comfort.
-The small window doesn't bring a lot of light, but the color choices for this bathroom compensate for this issue.Continue to 8 of 16 below.
+The small window doesn't bring a lot of light, but the color choices for this bathroom compensate by brightening the room.Continue to 8 of 16 below.

 08 of 16